-The California Environmental Quality Act (CEQA) requires agencies to evaluate the environmental implications of land use projects.
-A draft Initial Study with Mitigated Negative Declaration (Attachment 4) was prepared and circulated for public review in compliance with CEQA from January 31, 2023, to March 2, 2023.
-Minor modifications to the Mitigated Negative Declaration were made by staff for clarification and in order to strengthen existing analysis and mitigation measures.
+The California Environmental Quality Act (CEQA) requires agencies to evaluate the environmental implications of land use actions.
+An Initial Study and Mitigated Negative Declaration (Attachment 4)

+was prepared and circulated for public review in compliance with CEQA from 09/29/2022 to 10/28/2022.
+The Initial Study has been revised to correct typographical errors and minor revisions based on changes in the project (reduced footprint) over time.
+Additionally, language has been added to further improve the analyses and mitigation within some sections.
 These changes do not trigger recirculation of the Initial Study because they are minor in nature and do not result in new impacts or mitigation measures that were not previously analyzed (in accordance with CEQA Guidelines 15073.5).
-Comments were received from the Department of Toxic Substances Control (Attachment 8).
-No public comment was received.

-The Initial Study found that the project could cause potentially significant impacts:
+The Initial Study found that the project could cause potentially significant impacts to:

+- Aesthetics

-- Aesthetics - Air Quality
+- Air Quality

 - Biological Resources

 - Cultural Resources

 - Geology/Soils

-- Hazards & Hazardous Materials

 - Hydrology/Water Quality

 - Noise

 - Tribal Cultural Resources

 - Wildfire

-Aesthetics Impacts relating to Aesthetics have been reduced to Less than Significant with mitigation incorporated as described by Mitigation Measure AES-1 through AES 4:
+Aesthetics Impacts relating to Aesthetics (AES) have been reduced to Less than Significant with mitigation incorporated as described by Mitigation Measure AES-1 through AES-3: